 - Complete the Federal Direct PLUS Master Promissory Note (MPN) (new borrowers only).

 - Have an endorser co-sign an application.

-We strongly recommend that you complete the Direct PLUS application process online at www.studentloans.gov, as this will significantly speed up processing of your loan.
-In the event that you do not wish to complete the process at www.studentloans.gov, you may request a paper form from the Financial Aid Office.
-New borrowers must also complete an MPN at www.studentloans.gov or request a paper MPN from the Financial Aid Office.
+We strongly recommend that you complete the Graduate PLUS application process online as this will significantly speed up processing of your loan.
+New borrowers must also complete a Master Promissory Note (MPN).
 Borrowers should be aware that their loan will be submitted to the National Student Loan Data System (NSLDS) and will be accessible by authorized agencies, lenders, and institutions.